Nissan Patrol GR Common Problems and Solutions

 Problem:

-If you are finding that your Patrol has a lack of power when accelerating, then it is usually due to a problem with the turbo hose.
+If your Patrol lacks power when accelerating, it is usually caused by an issue with the turbo hose.

 Solution:

-Fitting a replacement turbo hose will fix the problem.
-A quality replacement turbo hose can be found with us.
+Fitting a replacement turbo hose will solve the problem.
+We offer high-quality replacement turbo hoses.

 Difficulty level